UK car output up a third after slump but sector warns of chip shortage

 The sector has also been adjusting to a new trading relationship with the EU, its biggest export market.

-Announced investment rose 25% to 606 million pounds ($841 million) between January and June, thanks mainly to spending by sportscar maker Lotus (owned by Geely (GEELY.UL)) and design and engineering company Gordon Murray.
+Announced investment rose 25% to 606 million pounds ($841 million) between January and June, thanks mainly to spending by sportscar maker Lotus (owned by Geely) and design and engineering company Gordon Murray.

-Major brands including Nissan (7201.T) and Vauxhall parent Stellantis (STLA.MI) have this month made fresh commitments, but the sector is pushing for more battery gigafactories. read more
+Major brands including Nissan and Vauxhall parent Stellantis have this month made fresh commitments, but the sector is pushing for more battery gigafactories.

 “We know there are discussions going on,” said Hawes.